 When you stop analyzing the costs of upgrades, you may find your monthly expenses creeping higher even if you do not feel like you are splurging.
 Although your new income may be higher, you want to make sure you are using that extra income wisely.

-Instead, make sure to use the extra income to set yourself up for financial success by first paying your high-interest debt, and save for your rainy-day fund and retirement.
-Then, if you are going to spend your hard-earned money on expensive things, make sure they are things you genuinely value, and that bring happiness to your life.
+Instead, make sure to use the extra income to set yourself up for financial success by first paying your high-interest debt.
+Additionally, save for your rainy-day fund and retirement.
+Then, if you are going to spend your hard-earned expenses on expensive things, make sure they are things you genuinely value, and that bring happiness to your life.
 By establishing and sticking to a detailed budget, you’ll find that cutting back and living within your means can make your “treat yourself” spending more meaningful.

 6. Extra Fees and Penalties